emanuelespiritowork/PRISTAR-GEOSPEC/README.md

 ```r
    procedure_order <- c("read","cloud","atcor")
 ```
-4) you want to read and coregister your PRISMA image to a Sentinel-2 image using gdalwarp.
+4) you want to read and coregister your PRISMA image to a single-band Sentinel-2 image using gdalwarp.
 Put your PRISMA file in .he5 format and S2 image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
 Then open _main.R_ file in Rstudio server and in the procedure_order variable put
 ```r
    procedure_order <- c("read","coreg")
 ```
 5) you want to read and orthoproject your PRISMA image.
-Put your PRISMA file in .he5 format and S2 image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
+Put your PRISMA file in .he5 format and S2 single-band image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
 Then put your DEM image into .tif format into _DEM_ folder.
 Then open _main.R_ file in Rstudio server and in the procedure_order variable put
 ```r
    procedure_order <- c("read","ortho")
 ```
 6) you want to read, coregister your PRISMA image and spectral smooth with bad bands removal.
-Put your PRISMA file in .he5 format and S2 image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
+Put your PRISMA file in .he5 format and S2 single-band image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
 Then open _main.R_ file in Rstudio server and put
 ```r
 full_230_bands <- F
 procedure_order <- c("read","coreg","smooth")
 ```
 7) you want to read, coregister your PRISMA image and regrid the PRISMA image to a master image.
-Put your PRISMA file in .he5 format and S2 image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
+Put your PRISMA file in .he5 format and S2 single-band image in .tif format in the _put_PRISMA_he5_and_S2_tif_here_ folder.
 Then put your master PRISMA image in .tif format into _master_image_for_regridding_ folder.
 Choose type of resampling ("N" for nearest neighbor, "B" for bilinear, "C" for cubic).
 Then open _main.R_ file in Rstudio server and put
 ```r
 regrid_option <- "N" #that can be either "B" or "C"
 procedure_order <- c("read","coreg","regrid")